-Work on this plan was enabled through funding from the Federation of Canadian Municipalities (FCM)(\$158,600), BC Hydro (\$15,000), and Vancouver Coastal Health (\$10,000).
-The funding agreements signed with FCM agreed to a deadline of September 30th, 2019 for plan approval by Council.
-FCM agreed to revise this agreement to extend the deadline to December 30th, 2019.
+Work on the CEEP was enabled through funding from the Federation of Canadian Municipalities (FCM) (\$158,600), BC Hydro (\$15,000), and Vancouver Coastal Health (\$10,000).
+The funding agreements signed with FCM established a deadline of September 30th, 2019 for plan approval by Council.
+FCM agreed to revise this agreement and extend the deadline to December 30th, 2019.

-Fulfilment of the agreement requires Council approval of the plan and an accompanying report to FCM outlining key elements of the CEEP, by December 30th, 2019.
-Timely approval of the CEEP is critical to meeting commitments established by the funding partners.
+Council approval of the plan and submission of an accompanying summary report to FCM outlining key elements of the CEEP is required by December 31st, 2019.
+Refinement of the list of actions to achieve targets and identification of new actions and priorities can continue after plan approval.